We endeavour to ensure that all communication, between home and school, is as good as it possibly can be.

 Your views are important to us and we are always keen to hear your questions and comments.
 There are a variety of ways in which you can contact us - you will find these details above and on our homepage.

 Speak with the class teacher

-These meetings can be arranged via the school office or through e-mailing year groups and should ensure that issues can be dealt with swiftly.
+Additional meetings can be arranged via the school office or through e-mailing/Class Dojo messaging the year group teachers.
+This should ensure that issues can be dealt with swiftly.

 Put your views in writing

 Every year we send out a Parental Questionnaire which surveys your thoughts about how well the school is doing and enables you to express your views.